Mill Hill’s “Deck of Cards” block stretches 1,800 feet along Wilkens

 Vivien T. Thomas Academy prepares students for careers in health care

-Students here attend Baltimore City Public Schools, like Frederick Elementary, Katherine Johnson Global Academy (middle) and the Vivien T. Thomas Academy.
-Vivien T. Thomas Medical Arts Academy.
+Students here attend Baltimore City Public Schools, like Frederick Elementary, which earns a C-minus from Niche, Katherine Johnson Global Academy, which earns a D-plus, and the C-rated Vivien T. Thomas Medical Arts Academy.
 Serving over 400 students in ninth through twelfth grades, the Vivien T. Thomas Academy supports career pathways in the medical sciences ranging from emergency medicine to nursing and dental assistantships.

 The Mill Hill students can attend Vivien T. Thomas Medical Arts Academy.